Amit5197/90DaysOfDevOps/2026/day-23/day-23-notes.md

   3- You don’t have write access.
          - You want to contribute to open source.
          - You want your own safe copy.
-         - Example: Contributing to aws-containers repository retail-store-sample-app
+         - Example: Contributing to aws-containers repository Uptime-kuma
    - After forking, how do you keep your fork in sync with the original repo?

    - After forking and cloning my fork, I add the original repository as an script.js remote.
 Then I fetch changes from script.js, merge the script.js default branch into my current branch,and push the updates to my fork.

       - Example:
         ```
         git remote add upstream git@github.com:Amit5197/Uptime-Kuma.git